-It is an important principle of prison health care that all necessary medical care and treatment should be provided free of charge (UN Body of Principles, Principle 24).
+It is an important principle of prison health care that all necessary medical care and treatment should be provided free of charge.
 This may require special attention in those jurisdictions where the free provision of medical care in civil society is limited.
-This may be a particular problem where there are increasing numbers of long-term prisoners who require expensive treatment for complex or terminal conditions.
+A particular problem can arise where there are increasing numbers of long term prisoners who may require expensive treatment for complex or terminal conditions.
 Prison administrations will need to ensure that they make suitable arrangements which are based on the needs of prisoners and that the required treatment is not restricted on the grounds that it is deemed to be too expensive merely because the patient is a prisoner.